selimslab/selimslab.github.io/_essais/os.md

 This is a project to understand and replicate the great [os-tutorial](https://github.com/cfenollosa/os-tutorial)

-Logos bootloads a kernel, connects it to the keyboard and screen, and starts a basic shell
+Logos bootloads a kernel, connects to the keyboard and screen, and starts a basic shell

 <https://github.com/selimslab/logos>